Lissy93/dotfiles/.github/README.md

 bash <(curl -s https://raw.githubusercontent.com/Lissy93/dotfiles/master/lets-go.sh)
 ```

 This will execute the quick setup script (in [`lets-go.sh`](https://github.com/Lissy93/dotfiles/blob/master/lets-go.sh)), which just clones the repo (if not yet present), then executes the [`install.sh`](https://github.com/Lissy93/dotfiles/blob/master/install.sh) script.
 You can re-run this at anytime to update the dotfiles.
-You can also optionally pass in some variables to change the install location (`DOTFILES_DIR`) and source repo (`DOTFILES_REPO`).
+You can also optionally pass in some variables to change the install location (`DOTFILES_DIR`) and source repo (`DOTFILES_REPO`) to use your fork.

+The install script is idempotent, it can be run multiple times without changing the result, beyond the initial application.
+It will take care of checking that all dependencies are present, and will prompt the user to install missing packages, using the appropriate package manager (currently supports brew, pacman, apt and pkg).
+The install script takes care of installing / updating ZSH, Tmux and Vim all plugins.

 _Alternatively, you can clone the repo yourself, cd into it, allow execution of [`install.sh`](https://github.com/Lissy93/dotfiles/blob/master/install.sh) then run it to install or update._

 <details>
 <summary>Example</summary>

 ```bash
 git clone --recursive git@github.com:Lissy93/dotfiles.git ~/.dotfiles